 Psalm 18:27 “You save the humble”

-To you we must bow, and somehow you work with our will to bring the desire and the decision to surrender, to reject the illusion of independence for the reality of total healthy dependence on you.
+To you we must bow in humility, accepting your view of our situation.
+Somehow you work with our will to bring the desire and the decision to surrender, to reject the illusion of independence for the healthy reality of total, healthy dependence on you.

 This is the paradox of life: to be free we have to be dependent on, surrendered to you, to Truth, Love and Life.
 What a wonderful God you, Lord Jesus.
 May I honor you in my life today.